Klatham eyes deputy speaker role

 Mr Pichet, who represented Chiang Rai, lost his MP status on Friday after the charter court ruled he had violated Section 144 of the Constitution by misusing state funds.
 The ruling, which also bans him from running for office for 10 years, effectively stripped him of his deputy speaker role.

-Sathira Phuakprapan, Klatham MP for Chon Buri, said yesterday the party plans to nominate him for the post and that he is ready to serve as a nonpartisan coordinator in parliament.
+Sathira Phuakprapan, Klatham MP for Chon Buri, said on Monday the party plans to nominate him for the post and that he is ready to serve as a nonpartisan coordinator in parliament.

 He said the Klatham Party has been active in parliament, participating in debates, proposing laws and addressing constituents' concerns, which shows it is no less competent than any other political party.